 Our Corporate Governance Guidelines include a majority voting policy for the election of directors.
-This policy states that if a nominee for director in an uncontested election does not receive a majority of the votes cast, the director must submit a resignation to the Board.
-In order to receive a majority of the votes cast, the number of shares voted "FOR" must exceed the number of votes to withhold authority and votes against, excluding abstentions.
+This policy states that if a nominee for director in an uncontested election does not receive a majority of the votes cast, the director should submit a resignation for consideration by the Board.
+In order to receive a majority of the votes cast, the number of shares voted "FOR" must exceed the number of votes "WITHHELD"; abstentions and broker non-votes do not count as votes cast.
 The Nominating and Corporate Governance Committee will evaluate and make a recommendation to the Board with respect to the proffered resignation.
 The Board must take action on the recommendation within 90 days following certification of the stockholder vote.
 The director whose resignation is under consideration cannot participate in any decision regarding his or her resignation.
 The Nominating and Corporate Governance Committee and the Board may consider any factors they deem relevant in deciding whether to accept a director's resignation.